 Several community ensembles call Hennepin Church their rehearsal home.
 We are delighted to be partners with these fine organizations and ambassadors of wonderful music:

-Our Artists in Residence, the Copper Street Brass Quintet have been with us since the fall of 2008.
-“In residence” means that Hennepin Church is their home base physically (rehearsal and desk space) and musically (worship and concerts).
-They play in schools, churches, and concert halls both in the Twin Cities and beyond, but we are proud to have our close relationship with them.
-They play in worship services about once a month, giving us preludes and postludes, leading hymns, and accompanying anthems; they are generally with us for festival days like Easter.
+The Copper Street Brass Quintet has been with HAUMC since the fall of 2008, making Hennepin Church their home base for rehearsals, office space, worship and concerts.
+The quintet plays in schools, churches, and concert halls in the Twin Cities and beyond.
+They play in worship services, giving preludes and postludes, leading hymns, and accompanying anthems.
 Learn more on their website.

 Bells of the Lakes is a community handbell ensemble that began as an outreach of Hennepin’s music ministry.
 Made up of highly experienced handbell musicians, they play concerts locally and across the region.
-They’re known for adventuresome programming, engaging concerts, and an extraordinary ability to make their instruments sing beautiful phrases and expressive ideas.
 Additionally, they sponsor educational events for other ringers and directors.
 Learn more on their website.

-The Twin Cities Gay Men’s Chorus holds their weekly rehearsals at Hennepin Church, and our partnership with them has been mutually beneficial for more than 20 years.
+The Twin Cities Gay Men’s Chorus holds their weekly rehearsals at Hennepin Church, and have been here for over twenty years.
 Learn more on their website.

 William H. Mathis – Minister of Music and Fine Arts